pzoli/forras-admin/README.md

 After deploy all database tables created.
 Create active users view and import defaults into the database with doc/viewndefaults.sql file.
 Then run doc/quartz-tables_postgres.sql for regenerate quartz tables.
 Restore AccessibleType table by importing doc/accessibletype.tar to PostgreSQL.

+## Developer suggestions

+When importing project to CodeReady Studio choose the Maven / Existing Maven Projects.
+Then you can add forras-admin project to wildfly.

 ## Connected projects
 [forras-datagenerator](https://github.com/pzoli/forras-datagenerator)
 [ForrasAdminRFIDReaderConfigurator](https://github.com/pzoli/ForrasAdminRFIDReaderConfigurator)